ooni/backend/README.md

     # Map port 53 tcp to config.helpers.dns.tcp_port (default: 57005)
     iptables -t nat -A PREROUTING -p tcp -m tcp --dport 53 -j REDIRECT --tor-ports

 # (For Experts Only) Tor2webmode:

-WARNING: provides no anonymity!
+**WARNING**: provides no anonymity!
 Use only if you know what you are doing!
 Tor2webmode will improve the performance of the collector Hidden Service by discarding server-side anonymity.

 You will need to build Tor from source.
 At the time of writing, the latest stable Tor is tor-0.2.3.25.
 You should use the most recent stable Tor.

 Example: